JohnnyHendrix/Cinemox/README.md

 #  Cinemox

+The Popular Movies Android app, was made as part of Udacity's Android Developer Nanodegree Program.
+This app displays the most popular and top rated Movies.
+The user can save favourite movies locally and view them even when the device is offline.
+Furthermore, he can view movie details (such as rating, release date, duration, etc.), watch trailers, read reviews and share the movie with friends and others.

 ## Usage
 NOTE: This app uses <a href="https://www.themoviedb.org/documentation/api" target="_blank"> The Movie Database API</a> to retrieve movies.
 You must provide your own API key in order to build the app.
 Please, just paste it to:
     app/src/main/java/com/example/android/popularmovies/utilities/NetworkUtils.java